 ● Academia: An esteemed senior academic who mentors and supports their less experienced colleagues

 This award will go to a writer who is completely on the ball and understands privacy, demonstrating this through an outstanding book or thought-provoking, well-written articles and interviews that help educate and inform their audience.

 This award will go to someone who has been around the block and back and has contributed greatly to the privacy industry for more than 25 years.

 Data has quickly become one of the most sought-after commodities.
 This award goes to the person who is always looking out for the interests of the everyday individual, making sure that customer and employee data are protected from prying eyes, and that privacy is preserved.

 Data Protection Officers play a crucial role in organisations, providing independent advice, liaising with data subjects and helping manage risk for individuals.
-This award will go to the DPO that always goes above and beyond to fulfil their duties under the GDPR.
+This award will go to the DPO who always goes above and beyond to fulfil their duties under the GDPR.

 Privacy teams work tirelessly to mitigate risk, meet compliance requirements, and help their co-workers navigate an increasingly complex legal landscape.
 This award will recognise the privacy team that has gone over and above to help its organisation achieve a better standard of privacy.

 In too many organisations, privacy and security teams work in silos and speak different languages.
-But it’s increasingly vital that people from across these two interconnected disciplines work together on issues like data breach response, privacy-enhancing technologies, and access management.
+But it’s increasingly vital that people from across these two interconnected disciplines work together on issues like data breach response, privacy-enhancing technologies and access management.
 This award will celebrate the organisation where privacy and security teams work in harmony to protect data.